In my next life, I want to be an interior designer. I love decorating and home decor, taking on projects, and helping others do the same.

-Living Room Decorating Ideas on a Budget
+Living Room Ideas on a Budget

 Give your space the perfect balance between form and function with affordable touches of style.
 Simple, unexpected details and subtle contrasting textures can give you that balance.

 - As with any other room, one of the least expensive ways to get more bang for your buck is to paint the walls; this can go a long way to helping you create a whole new look and may even be all that you need to do.
-Doing the painting your self can save you hundreds.
+Doing the painting yourself can save you hundreds.
 Always test your palette before introducing major changes.

 - When choosing your color, make sure it’s something that you can live with.
 Yellows, light greens, and creams create a light, airy feel.
 Pastels (pinks, lavenders, blues greens) lend themselves to a restful, romantic feel.

 - Most colors have warm as well as cool hues.
 Warmer colors give your room a more intimate and secure feeling, whereas cooler hues give your room a more calming, restful feel.
 Complimentary colors, like different shades of the same color, can help unify a whole home’s décor, while contrasting colors add drama.
-Unite adjoining rooms of differing color with a single trim color everywhere.
+Unite adjoining rooms of differing colors with a single trim color everywhere.

 - Don’t be scared of bold colors, even in small spaces.
 You can always take it down a notch by using a lighter shade or by applying white trim.